About Me

 Research Interests

-My research centers on enhancing the safety and transparency of large language models (LLMs) by developing robust methods for detecting LLM-generated content.
-I have explored both linguistic feature-based detection and watermarking techniques—two complementary approaches that enable accurate and imperceptible attribution of LLM outputs.
-These methods have been applied to a wide range of content types, including natural language (in both English and Korean) and programming code (in Python, C, C++, and Java), demonstrating strong multilingual and multimodal generalization.
+My research focuses on enhancing the safety and transparency of large language models (LLMs) by developing robust methods for detecting LLM-generated text and code.
+I have explored both linguistic/stylistic feature-based detection and watermarking techniques—two complementary approaches that enable accurate and imperceptible attribution of LLM outputs.
+These methods have been applied to a wide range of content types, including natural language (in both English and Korean) and programming language (in Python, C, C++, and Java), demonstrating strong multilingual and multimodal generalization.
 Through these experiences, I have cultivated a deep interest in AI safety and AI ethics, particularly in building trustworthy and accountable systems for generative AI.

 Research Summary

-My research aims to ensure the safe and responsible use of LLMs by developing reliable methods for detecting LLM-generated content.
-I pursue two complementary directions: (1) linguistic feature-based detection, which analyzes statistical differences in text patterns between human- and LLM-authored content, and (2) LLM watermarking, which embeds imperceptible but detectable signals during the generation process for post hoc attribution.
+My research aims to promote the safe and responsible use of LLMs by developing reliable methods for detecting LLM-generated text and code.
+I pursue two complementary directions: (1) linguistic/stylistic feature-based detection, which analyzes differences in text/code patterns between human- and LLM-authored text/code, and (2) LLM watermarking, which embeds imperceptible but detectable signals during the generation process.

 I apply both methods to natural language and source code, validating across English, Korean, Python, C, C++, and Java.
 This multimodal and multilingual focus enhances interpretability, robustness, and real-world practicality.